koladilip/sigl-studio/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+License to be determined - currently in alpha development.

 ## 🙏 Acknowledgments